Zamboanga City

-Zamboanga City, officially the City of Zamboanga (Ciudad de Zamboanga; Ciudad de Zamboanga; Subanen: Bagbenwa Sembwangan; Sama: Lungsud Samboangan; Daira sin Sambuwangan; Lungsod ng Zamboanga; Dakbayan sa Zamboanga), is a highly urbanized city in the Zamboanga Peninsula region of the Philippines, with a total population of 3,943,837 inhabitants.
-It is third-largest city by land area in the Philippines, and is also the sixth-most populous city in the archipelago; additionally, it is the second most populous in Mindanao after Davao City.
+Zamboanga City, officially the City of Zamboanga (Chavacano/Spanish: Ciudad de Zamboanga; Subanen: Bagbenwa Sembwangan; Sama: Lungsud Samboangan; Daira sin Sambuwangan; Lungsod ng Zamboanga; Dakbayan sa Zamboanga), is a highly urbanized city in the Zamboanga Peninsula region of the Philippines, with a total population of 1.02 million inhabitants.
+It is the third-largest city by land area in the Philippines, and is also the sixth-most populous city in the archipelago; additionally, it is the second most populous in Mindanao after Davao City.
 It is the commercial and industrial center of the Zamboanga Peninsula Region.

 According to the 2024 census, the City of Zamboanga has a population of 1,018,894 people.

 On October 12, 1936, Zamboanga became a chartered city under Commonwealth Act No. 39.
 It was inaugurated on February 26, 1937.

-Zamboanga City is an independent, chartered city and was designated highly urbanized on November 22, 1983.
+Zamboanga City is an independent, chartered city and was designated a highly urbanized city on November 22, 1983.

-Although geographically separated, and an independent and chartered city, Zamboanga City is grouped with the province of Zamboanga del Sur by the Philippine Statistics Authority for statistical purposes, yet governed independently from it.
+Although geographically separated and an independent, chartered city, Zamboanga City is grouped with the province of Zamboanga del Sur by the Philippine Statistics Authority for statistical purposes, yet it is governed independently of it.
 And also, it is the largest city of that province and in the entire Zamboanga Peninsula Region.

 In 2028, the city's population is projected to hit the 1,200,000 population mark, which will make the city fall under the NEDA's classification of a Metropolitan City.

 Etymology

 The name of Zamboanga is the Hispanicized spelling of the Sinama term for "mooring place" - samboangan (also spelled sambuangan; and in Subanen, sembwangan), from the root word samboang ("mooring pole").
-"Samboangan" was the original name of Zamboanga City, from where the name of the peninsula is derived from.
+"Samboangan" was the original name of Zamboanga City, from where the name of the peninsula is derived.
 "Samboangan" is well-attested in Spanish, British, French, German, and American historical records from as far back as the 17th century.

 A commonly-repeated incorrect modern folk etymology instead attributes the name of Zamboanga to the Indonesian word jambangan (claimed to mean "place of flowers", but actually means "pot" or "bowl"), usually with claims that all ethnic groups in Zamboanga were "Malays".
-However, this name has never been attested in any historical records prior to the 1960s.
+However, this name has never been attested in any historical records before the 1960s.
 The city's nickname "City of Flowers" is derived from such folk etymologies.